musalys/personalproject_news_classification/README.md

 #### Data Collection

   - Crawl the news from(http://news.naver.com/), use them as Traing Data.
 And Predict Daum News class(http://media.daum.net/)
+  - Source Code of Crawler : see https://github.com/musalys/navernewscrawl
   - Use only news contents as X-feature, output(y-target) is class of news.

   - 6 topics: